 We will always treat creditor’s clients with respect and integrity and wherever possible involve creditors in the process, which may include:

 Partner and Head of Business Restructuring & Insolvency

 Derek is a well known Insolvency practitioner, having previously worked on the Banking side with high risk corporate customers.
 He sits on the “R3” Technical Committee and lectures to insolvency students and other professionals.

-David Hunter, a senior Partner sits on the Insolvency (lobbying) Committee of ICAS, lectures regularly to fellow insolvency professionals and non insolvency solicitors, accountants and debt collection experts.
+David Hunter, sits on the Insolvency (lobbying) Committee of ICAS, lectures regularly to fellow insolvency professionals and non insolvency solicitors, accountants and debt collection experts.

 Blair Milne is a Partner in Campbell Dallas’ Business Recovery and Insolvency Team.
 He is a qualified Insolvency Practitioner, with more than 20 years experience in providing insolvency and restructuring advice to businesses and individuals.

 Business Recovery & Insolvency Director

 Susan Roy is a Director in the Business Recovery and Insolvency team based in Glasgow.
 Susan’s experience includes independent business reviews and all types of formal corporate insolvency work and advice.
 She has been involved in several complex sequestration cases and has extensive experience in managing cases within the property sector.

 Susan is qualified to act as an insolvency practitioner and is a member of both the Institute of Chartered Accountants of Scotland and R3, the Association of Business Recovery Professionals.